 Thyme (Thymus vulgaris)

-The herb is used either as a fluid extract or as an essential oil that sooth an irritable dry cough and relief sore throat.
+The herb is used either as a fluid extract or as an essential oil that soothes an irritable dry cough and relief sore throat.
 It has also been used in the treatment of bronchitis.

-It is the essential oil, which is the responsible for the antispasmodic action of the thyme leaf.
+It is the essential oil, which is responsible for the antispasmodic action of the thyme leaf.
 The main constituent of thyme oil is thymol which is a powerful antiseptic, which helps to treat infection associated with a sore throat.

 Cayenne (Capsicum annum)